szymon33/api/README.md

    * User can read all, create all, but update and deleted only his records.
    * Guest is unauthorized user but not specific role in User's model.
    * Guest has only read access.
 1. There is special action called 'like' for both comment and post.
-It just increase like counter of these models.
-I think that action out of typical CRUID is very common in real live.
+It just increases like counter of whether Post or Comment.
+I think that such a action out of typical CRUID is very common in real life.
 1. Error 404 (Not Found) is custom handling.